hsuanlee213/HeartSync/README.md

 Beyond playback, HeartSync also includes **daily goals**, **session history**, **favorites collection**, **monthly achievements**, and **offline-first audio fallback**.
 Together, these features turn the app from a simple music player into a habit-forming product that supports both entertainment and routine building.

 ---
-## Problem

-Most music and wellness apps are designed around a **single activity**.
-A user may need one app for exercise, another for relaxation, and another for casual music listening.
-This creates a fragmented experience where users constantly switch between apps depending on their situation.

-**What if one app could support multiple energy states and activities through music alone?**

-HeartSync makes it come ture.

-- Users often want music that matches how they feel or how they want to feel
-- Manually searching for the “right” playlist every time creates friction
-- Many apps do not encourage ongoing engagement beyond one-time playback

-HeartSync addresses this by combining **mode-based music playback**, **heart-rate-inspired interaction**, and **goal tracking** into one experience.
-The goal is to make music selection feel more immediate, adaptive, and engaging whether the user wants to relax, stay focused, work out, or just discover something new.

----

-## Solution
+## Why HeartSync?

+Most music apps are built for a single use case.
+HeartSync explores a different idea: **one app that supports multiple energy states throughout the day**.

-HeartSync solves this problem by organizing playback into three BPM-based modes:
+Instead of forcing users to switch between separate apps for workouts, relaxation, or casual listening, HeartSync organizes playback into three BPM-based modes:

-- **ZEN** for lower-energy, calming listening
+- **ZEN** for calming listening
-- **SYNC** for steady, balanced listening
+- **SYNC** for balanced listening
 - **OVERDRIVE** for higher-energy listening

-For each mode, the app fetches music from the **Jamendo API**, filters it by BPM-related logic, and plays tracks in a randomized flow so users can quickly start listening without browsing large libraries.
-To make the experience more reliable, the app also supports **offline-first playback** through **Firebase Storage** and bundled fallback audio.
+The app uses the **Jamendo API** to discover tracks, applies BPM-based filtering, and plays music in a randomized flow so users can start listening quickly without manually searching for the right playlist.
+To keep playback reliable, it also includes **offline-first support** through **Firebase Storage** and bundled fallback audio.

-To improve retention and make the app feel more interactive, HeartSync also includes:

-- **Daily goals** with real-time progress tracking
-- **Session history** so users can review what they listened to
-- **Collections** for saving favorite tracks
-- **Monthly achievements** to reinforce consistent usage

-From a product perspective, the app combines **music discovery**, **lightweight personalization**, and **habit-building mechanics** in a single experience.
-From an engineering perspective, it demonstrates end-to-end Android development including media playback, offline support, local persistence, cloud integration, and reactive UI state management.
+HeartSync goes beyond playback with **daily goals, session history, collections, and monthly achievements**, turning the app into more than a music player: it becomes a lightweight system for **music, mood, and habit-building**.

+This project reflects both **product thinking** and **engineering depth**, combining a clear user problem with Android architecture, reactive state management, cloud-backed persistence, and resilient playback design.

 ---